iphkwan/HuffmanCode/README.md

 HuffmanCode
 ===========

-The homework of data structure class.
+This is my homework of data structure class.